NitinTyagi019/LttsProject/README.md

 # Challenges Faced and How Was It Overcome

-1. Implementation of GLCM matrices -> Later resolved
+1. Implementation of GLCM matrices -> Later resolved.
-2. Microscopic image of blood samples -> Later resolved
+2. Microscopic image of blood samples -> Later resolved.